-In a town known as the “crawfish capital of the world,” you’d best believe that there will be some good old-fashioned Cajun two-stepping going on to pair with those hot mudbugs.
+In a town known as the “crawfish capital of the world,” you’d best believe there will be some good old-fashioned Cajun two-stepping going on to pair with those hot mudbugs.
 Whiskey River, which prides itself on hospitality, is the place to find both.
 It has a “Not a local?
-Not a problem!” attitude even attracts visitors from out of town (or the continent, for that matter).
+Not a problem!” attitude toward visitors from out of town (or from out of continent, for that matter).

-Like the infamous Snake and Jake’s Lounge in New Orleans, Teddy’s offers Christmas light decor all year long in Zachary, LA.
-It has been ranked among the top 10 music venues in Baton Rouge by the Baton Rouge Advocate several times, serving up some of the best blues in a state known more for country, folk, and zydeco.
+Like the infamous Snake & Jake’s Lounge in New Orleans, Teddy’s offers Christmas light decor 365 days a year in Zachary, LA.
+Better still, it serves up some of the best blues in a state known more for country, folk, and zydeco.
 Hosted by Lloyd “Teddy” Johnson himself (in the house he grew up in, no less), Teddy spins down-home blues and R&B between live acts.
-This spot proudly describes itself as a time machine to 1979, the year it was founded.
+This spot proudly describes itself as a time warp to 1979, the year it was founded.
 In this case, that’s a good thing.

-No designated driver?
-No problem.
-Blue Moon offers consistently great live Louisiana roots music, and also has a small boarding house which means that you can drive over from New Orleans, whoop it up all night, and then stumble into your room without worrying about the drive.
-This major perk makes the hot spot so much more than a venue, but rather, a destination.
+Possibly one of the best aspects of Blue Moon -- aside from the consistently great live Louisiana roots music -- is the fact that it’s also a small boarding house, which means that you can drive over from New Orleans, whoop it up all night, and then stumble into your room without worrying about the drive to a hotel (or worse still, back to the city).

-Don't judge a book by its cover.
-Ruby's might look like an old southern blues joint, what with its quintessential tin roof and ramshackle roadhouse decor, but it showcases both country and city.
-Just north of Lake Pontchartrain, a trip here will afford you NOLA-style brass and funk, as well as Cajun music born on the bayou.
-The building is over 100 years old, and has been known as a popular venue for African-American performers since the 1930s.
+It might look like an old Southern blues joint, what with its quintessential tin roof and ramshackle roadhouse decor, but Ruby’s showcases both country and city.
+Just north of Lake Pontchartrain, a trip here will afford you NOLA-style brass and funk, as well as boogie and Cajun music born on the bayou.
+The place is a living history lesson, too: the 125-year-old building has served as a popular venue for African-American performers since the 1930s.
 A weekend evening there will be hot, both on the stage and off -- guaranteed.

-Every Saturday morning from 8am to 2pm, Fred’s is where the party's at.
-Given that it's only open those six hours a week, they go big.
+Fred’s, which is one of the best places to hear Cajun music in all of Louisiana, is open a total of six hours a week: on Saturday mornings from 8am to 2pm.
 You’d better believe that the drinking and dancing starts promptly when the doors swing open.
 Beer and zydeco for breakfast... this is one of the few events we’ll set a weekend alarm (or stay up all night) for.

-During the day, the Magnolia is a cute cafe and sandwich shop, but at night, it’s all about the music.
-They feature a solid list of Cajun, folk, and bluegrass acts you don’t want to miss if you’re anywhere near St. Francisville... which just might be the most picturesque Cajun town in all of Louisiana.
-People come out here from all over, and you just have to experience it to understand and appreciate why they’d make the journey.
+During the day, the Magnolia is a homey café and sandwich shop.
+But at night, it’s all about the music, featuring a solid list of Cajun, folk, and bluegrass acts you don’t want to miss if you’re anywhere near St. Francisville... which just might be the most picture-perfect Cajun town in Louisiana.
+The Mag draws people out here from far and wide, and you just have to experience it to understand and appreciate why they’d make the journey.